NDCLab/stim-dataset/code/stim-behavioral/README.md

 **Criteria, in order:** processed in step 1 -> accuracy >= 0.6 ->
 at least 6 valid commission errors -> not in the manual `exclude_id_list` ->
 within +/-3 SD on `invalid_rt_percent` and `skipped_percent`.
-(Note: the `skipped_percent` outlier criterion is one the lab manual says to confirm with the PI.)

 **Input:**
 - newest `summary_s1_r1_*.csv` from step 1 (picked automatically by